 It’s important for a company to understand that the modern employee is concerned with more than just the monetary gains that having a career can lend.
 They want to know that the work they are doing matters and the company they are a part of cares about creating a diverse and inclusive environment.
 The new age employee wants to make a difference, and this ideal extends to how they would like their work environment to be.
 This includes being part of a diverse, and inclusive work environment.

 A company that embraces cultural diversity in the workplace would immediately entice a wider pool of candidates for its job vacancies.
 Higher-educated candidates who experienced diversity while in school may feel that a diverse company is more progressive and therefore will want to work there.

 Companies with a more diverse workforce and reputation of good team culture generally will appeal to a larger pool of candidates.
-This shows the organization cares for their employees, thus reducing turnover.
+This shows the organization cares for its employees, thus reducing turnover.